WojciechMatuszewski/programming-notes/web/react/react.md

 }
 ```

-Here, the `reducer` is defined outside of the `Counter`.
+Here, the `reducer` is defined outside the `Counter`.
 The functionality **appears to behave the same way as before BUT it is NOT**.
 Every time the `step` changes we will clear the interval (rightfully so).
 That has an implication that we will start counting from 0 up to the specified time to run the interval callback.

 This is not the case when you use the "trick" Dan describes.
 There, when the step changes, we will never clear the interval, so there wont be this "delay" in counting the number.